hakkelt/FunctionOperators.jl/README.md

 ## Motivation

-Have image reconstruction code in Julia, which is
+I wanted to write code for image reconstruction in Julia, which

 - resambles the mathematical notation with abstract operators on multidimensional spaces,
-- exhibits high speed, and
+- has minimal memory requirement and fast to run, and
-- easy to write and read.
+- is easy to write and read.

 FunctionOperator is an operator that maps from a multidimensional space to another multidimensional space.
 The mapping is defined by a function (`forw`), and optionally the reverse mapping can also be defined (`backw`).
 The input the mapping must be subtype of AbstractArray.